aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `get_pending_withdrawal`

 Return whether the given delegator has any withdrawable stake.
-If they recently requested to unlock some stake and the stake pool's lockup cycle has not ended, their coins are not withdrawable yet.
+If they recently requested to unlock<br/> some stake and the stake pool&apos;s lockup cycle has not ended, their coins are not withdrawable yet.

 <pre><code>&#35;[view]<br/>public fun get_pending_withdrawal(pool_address: address, delegator_address: address): (bool, u64)<br/></code></pre>